dogriffiths/OllamaExcel/README.md

 This demo workbook contains two sample datasets: one with hotel reviews and another with app reviews.
 It automatically calculates [Net Promoter Scores](https://en.wikipedia.org/wiki/Net_promoter_score) (NPS) for accommodation, cleanliness, and value-for-money based on the hotel feedback.
 It also generates charts illustrating the NPS for speed, functionality, and stability derived from the app reviews.

+The first time you edit the reviews in the tables, it will be a little slow because Excel will run all of the cell-prompts for the first time.
+The results will be cached after that.

 ## Functions

 ### `OLLAMA(prompt, [range], [model])`